Welcome to the Bachelor of Theology program.

 The Non-Ordination Track of the Bachelor of Theology is a more flexible degree that is suited to those wishing to exercise ministry that is not traditionally understood to be in the context of ‘formal ordination’.
 This is ideal for those interested in missions, bi-vocational or part-time ministry as well as those serving in leadership and other work supporting churches, groups, and Christian organizations in Canada or overseas.

-In order to be admitted to the Bachelor of Theology, applicants normally have a High School diploma or equivalent.
+In order to be admitted to the Bachelor of Theology, applicants normally have a high school diploma, or equivalent, with a minimum 70% average over 5 Grade 12 academic courses, including English 12 (or equivalent).

 Instructions for Applying to the Bachelor of Theology Program: